DenisDPR/content-detection/README.md

-# Aggressive Content Detectcion Library
+# Aggressive Content Detection Library
 ### To use this library on your android project
 ### Step 1: Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories